16 Pantry Items You’re Probably Keeping for Too Long

 Should you toss these pantry items?

 The shelf life of whole grains like quinoa and farro is largely dependent on their fat content.
 Heat, air, and moisture are the top three enemies of whole grains because the elements can negatively affect their healthy oils, which in turn can cause your grains to go rancid sitting in your pantry.
 “Grains should always look and smell faintly sweet or have no aroma at all,” states the Whole Grains Council.
 “If you detect a musty or oily scent, the grains have passed their peak.”
-Check out these storage containers to keep your pantry organized and food fresh.

 Your favorite ground spices like turmeric, paprika, and nutmeg generally lose their potency after about two to three years.
 Eating old spices isn’t harmful to your health, but they won’t add any flavor to your recipes anymore.
 Do a quick sniff and taste test to determine if your spice is still fresh.
 Do you know how to remove turmeric stains?